 You and your partner might consider talking about to what extent intercourse is important to each of you, and the meaning that it has for you, as well as whether there are other ways that you can find similar meaning through other intimate acts.

-For example, you two may find that oral sex, mutual masturbation, sharing fantasies, shower play, making out, and the numerous variations on each of these can be just as exciting, orgasmic and bonding.
+For example, you two may find that oral sex, mutual masturbation, sharing fantasies, shower play, making out, and the numerous variations on each of these can be just as exciting, orgasmic, intimate, and/or bonding.

 Anal Penetration and Intercourse

 Most people are physically able to experience anal penetration, though it can take time, patience and practice while exploring alone and — while exploring with a partner — communication and comfort are critical.

 If your partner is interested in exploring anal intercourse as an option, you two might consider reading Anal Pleasure & Health: A Guide for Men and Women together.

 Although the phrase “men and women” is in the title, don’t be fooled — it is not a heterosexual-focused book.
 The title refers to its relevance for men and women as people, not as heterosexual couples.
 This book is widely recommended by sexuality educators as it provides positive portrays of various anal play techniques while simultaneously offering information about how to explore anal sex in ways that are comfortable and safe (anal sex should NEVER be painful).
 I hope this helps.